onewhiskeypls/naughtyvalidators/README.md

 # Overview

-lev mintscan api to find validators who havent voted on a proposal and dump their twitter handles into blocks so they can be notified via twitter that they aren't voting
+leverage mintscan api to find validators on Juno Network who havent voted on a proposal and dump their twitter handles into chunks of text so they can be notified via twitter that they aren't voting

 to execute, run: